foundersandcoders/coursebook/src/workshops/node-postgres/index.md

 ### Environment variables

 It's best to read configuration like this from an "environment variable" (env vars).
-This is a value set in the shell before you start your application.
-For example it's common to read the `PORT` env var to know what port your app should listen on.
+This is like a JS variable, but set in your terminal before a program runs.
+You can set them before you start your application, like this `PORT=3000 node server.js`.
+You server can then read this value to know what port your app should listen on.

 Take a look at the `/database/connection.js` file.
 It imports the `pg` library, then connects to the right DB by passing in the connection string.
 It reads this from the `DATABASE_URL` env var, which means we must make sure this is set before starting our server.